dbt-labs/docs.getdbt.com/website/blog/2022-11-30-dbt-project-evaluator.md

 ---
 title: "Introducing the dbt_project_evaluator: Automatically evaluate your dbt project for alignment with best practices "
-description: "The dbt_project_evaluator is a dbt package created by Grace Goheen and other dbt Labs team members to help analytics engineers automatically audit their dbt projects for bad practices.
+description: "The dbt_project_evaluator is a dbt package created by the Professional Services team at dbt Labs to help analytics engineers automatically audit their dbt projects for bad practices.
 Goodbye auditing nightmares, hello beautiful DAG."
 slug: align-with-dbt-project-evaluator

 authors: [grace_goheen]